isomerpages/moe-yishunpri/_others/MOE SEXUALITY EDUCATION.md

 <p style="text-align: justify;">8.
 Parents may opt their children out of Sexuality Education lessons, and/or supplementary sexuality education programmes by MOE-approved external providers.</p>

 <p style="text-align: justify;">9.
-Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
+Parents who wish to opt their children out of the <b>Sexuality Education lessons</b> need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable <a href="/files/YPS%20Opt-Out%20Form%20for%20Sexuality%20Education%202022.pdf" target="_blank">here</a>.
 The completed opt-out form is to be submitted by 31/01/2022.</p>

 <p style="text-align: justify;">10.
 Parents can contact the school at 6257 7461 for discussion or to seek clarification about the school's sexuality education programme. </p>